Gut support for Histamine Intolerance and MCAS

 • Hexanoic acid

 Butyrate is the most important and most beneficial of the SCFAs.
-The majority of it is produced in the colon.
-It helps provide energy to 60-70% of the cells there.
+Most is produced in the colon (large intestine) and helps provide energy to 60-70% of the cells there.

 • Increase good bacteria